PGY1 Residency Structure

 Orientation

-At the start of the residency year, the resident will undergo orientation and training for University Health (UH), the PGY1 Residency program, and University of Texas College of Pharmacy (UTCOP).
+At the start of the residency year, residents will undergo orientation and training for University Health (UH), the PGY1 Residency program, and University of Texas College of Pharmacy (UTCOP).
 Departmental and residency training will include orientation to policies and procedures, electronic medical record and computer systems, inpatient pharmacy operations (including sterile compounding), and select decentralized areas.

-Academic Pharmacotherapy
+Academic Activities

 The UTCOP Teaching and Leadership Fellows Program (TLFP) is a learning experience provided to residents participating in UTCOP-affiliated residency programs.
 The program provides the opportunity for pharmacy residents to gain fundamental knowledge and skills in teaching, learning, and leadership.
 The skills obtained can be utilized when providing medication and practice-related education to patients, caregivers, health care professionals, students, and the public in an experiential or didactic role.
 Residents will be required to document growth in teaching skills as well as leadership development throughout the program.
 There are two tracks for participation - the clinical educator track, and the academia/faculty track.
 The resident will receive a certificate at the completion of the program.